 Eric Porat on Flippa

 Flippa is a platform where webmasters can buy and sell websites.
-Eric has built a strong presence on this platform, conducting over $659,000 in deal flow on Flippa.
+Eric has built a strong presence on this platform, conducting over $869,000 in deal flow on Flippa alone.
 “Flippa is a great platform that facilitates buying and selling websites.
-What I like most about the platform is that they thoroughly check both buyers and sellers to make sure both parties are legit.
+What I like most about the platform is that they thoroughly check both buyers and sellers to make sure both parties are credible.
 During my working on the platform, I’ve had the chance to meet many great individuals and even build partnerships with some of them.”

 Flippa is basically the tinder for entrepreneurs, having a strong presence there is crucial for conducting business with buying and selling websites with people you trust.
 For those of you who are not familiar with this business model, Eric has explained the basics below.